WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 After visiting the park, you have 2 options.
 Continue your exploration to Madeira Botanical Garden by taking a 2nd cable car.
 More on that in the next part.

 The other option is to go down, with a famous little wicker sled that is emblematic of Funchal!
 These are typical Madeiran tuk-tuks!
 Propelled by two seasoned pilots, their wooden runners will give you the thrills to reach back to the historic center of Funchal.

 This second garden is easily accessible with a 2nd Cable Car located just next to Monte Palace Garden.
 There you can admire a collection of more than 2,000 plants from all over the world.
 There are beautiful collections of cacti, palm trees, all kinds of orchids, and a lot more.

 The garden overlooking the city offers amazing views of Funchal and its surroundings.

 To visit both gardens count at least 3 to 5 hours.
 Both gardens are pretty big and riding the cable car will also take some time.
 To get back to Funchal, the easiest way is to take the Cable Car back down.

 You can also walk back to Funchal, but the streets are pretty steep and there isn’t much to see on the way down.
-You can purchase a round trip cable car ride with both park entrance directly in Funchal.
+You can purchase a round-trip cable car ride with both park entrances directly in Funchal.